2015 Standard Repertoire project

 PR assistant will assist our professional PR Director and may, depending upon interest and qualifications, write or help write press releases, create other PR materials (posters, brochures), serve as the company liason with house management, etc. Writing and/or graphics skills a must.
 The successful applicant will also be a large part of our social media campaign.

 Candidates for all the above positions should submit a letter outlining their interest, a resume, and at least 2 references that we may contact directly.
 Interviews for qualified candidates will be scheduled as applications are received, and paid positions will likely be filled by November 1.
-Internship positions will be filled as quilified applicants our found.
+Internship positions will be filled as quilified applicants are found.
 Previous employees or internship participants of dell'Arte need only send a letter of interest to be considered.
 Email submissions should be sent to email@example.com and followed up with materials sent by US mail to:

 Christopher Fecteau, Artistic Director